sw0rdd/occupancyMonitoringES/README.md

 These scripts are written in MicroPython and are responsible for measuring entries and exits using ultrasonic sensors attached to each Raspberry Pi Pico as well as handling Bluetooth communication.

+The directory also contains the following file
+- `trying_threads.py`: This file contains our try to use multithreading which didn't work out as we hoped.
+More on this can be found in the report.

 ### Arduino - C++ Code

 The `/Arduino` directory contains two versions of the code for the Arduino UNO R4 Wifi: